 University of Limpopo

-LLD or PhD in law.
-At least three (3) years of teaching experience in the legal field at a tertiary institution.
-Three (3) points (research output through articles & conference proceedings) (published) in DoHET accredited journals.
+Master of Laws degree.
+At least one (1) year teaching experience in the legal field at a tertiary institution.
 Certified assessor and moderator in higher education.
 Demonstrable interest in research, teaching and learning.

 The incumbent will be required to: Conduct law lectures and teach LLB modules in the School of Law.
 Conduct assessments, mark assessments and provide timeous feedback to students.
 Provide supervision of research works of LLB and LLM students.
 Attend and participate in training workshops concerning assessment, moderation, teaching and learning, legal pedagogy, research and community engagement Present papers at conferences.
 Publish articles in accredited peer-reviewed journals.
 Contribute chapters in books.
 Contribute papers in conference proceedings.
 Participate in and perform designated community engagement duties, as well as branding and marketing of the department.
 Participate in specific administrative and managerial duties as may be necessary, and per the directive of the Head of Department.

 The University of Limpopo is an Equal Opportunity Employer.
 All appointments will be made in accordance with the University’s Employment Equity Policy.
-Preference will be given to Male (Africans, Indians and Coloureds), Female (Africans and Coloureds ) Correspondence will be limited to shortlisted candidates only.
-Applicants who have not been contacted within 30 days of the closing must consider their applicants as unsuccessful The University reserve the right not to make an appointment
+Preference will be given to Male (Africans, Indians and Coloureds), Female (Indians, Coloureds and Whites) Correspondence will be limited to shortlisted candidates only.
+Applicants who have not been contacted within 30 days of the closing must consider their applicants as unsuccessful The University reserve the right not to make an appointment.